-The Random Moment in Time Study is a mandatory study required by the federal Centers for Medicare & Medicaid Services (CMS) to evaluate how school-based staff spends their time providing special education services.
+The Random Moment in Time Study is a mandatory study required by the Federal Centers for Medicare and Medicaid Services (CMS) to evaluate how school-based staff spend their time providing special education services.
 These snapshots are required to support claims for Medicaid reimbursement of school-based health services, which ultimately generates revenue for DCPS for products and services for special education programs.
-As a related services provider, your participation in this study is crucial to securing these funds; if the response rate drops below an average of 85% for all providers, DCPS is subject to financial penalties with regard to Medicaid reimbursement.
+As a related service provider your participation in this study is crucial to securing these funds; if the response rate drops below 85% for all DCPS providers the federal government will deem the study invalid and penalize our district and DCPS' ability to claim for reimbursement.
+The terms RMTS and RMS are used interchangeably.